Huge Grillo rally rounds off Italy election campaign

 “In Italy there are business owners committing suicide.
 There are people without enough to eat,” said Armando Mattioli, 61, a doctor who travelled by bus from the central city of Perugia to attend Grillo’s rally.
 “We are in an emergency.”

-Investigations into alleged fraud and corruption at companies including defence group Finmeccanica and Italy’s third largest bank, Monte dei Paschi, plus a seemingly endless round of political corruption cases have fuelled the movement.
+Investigations into alleged fraud and corruption at companies including defense group Finmeccanica and Italy’s third largest bank, Monte dei Paschi, plus a seemingly endless round of political corruption cases have fuelled the movement.